DID & Nuri

 The decomposition into several triples enables to deduplicate some information (if there are several links to the same overlay, the ng:access and ng:locator triple will be the same, so it will deduplicate) and also enables that the URI used to reference the foreign resource, will only contain the RepoId or ObjectId, which is important, specially for RepoId, as with RDF we want to establish facts between resources, that can be traversed with SPARQL queries.
 The unique identifier of a resource is <did:ng:o:[repoid]> and not the full DID capability.
 No matter where the resource is actually stored (the locator and overlay parts of the DID capability), which access we possess for that resource (read or write) or which revision we want to use at the moment, the unique identifier of the resource should remain the same.
 This is why we never use the full DID capability as URI for subject or object in RDF.
 Instead we use the minimal form <did:ng:o:[repoid]> .

-We should probably mention here also that NextGraph is fully compatible with <http(s)://…> URIs and that they can coexist in any Document. <ng:includes> might work for http resources that can be dereferenced online with a GET, but we are not going to implement that right now (not a priority) and <ng:subscribe> will never work for those URLs, but we thought of using <ng:refresh> "3600“ and <ng:cache> “3600" instead, which would refresh periodically the dereferenced resource in the former case, every hour, or would cache the resource after the first dereferencing for a period of 1h in the later case, but then would delete the cache to save space and would only dereference again if need be (before processing any query on the resource) and cache again for another hour. those 2 addition predicate are not planned for now as they are not a priority.
+We should probably mention here also that NextGraph is fully compatible with <http(s)://…> URIs and that they can coexist in any Document. <ng:includes> might work for http resources that can be dereferenced online with a GET, but we are not going to implement that right now (not a priority) and <ng:subscribe> will never work for those URLs, but we thought of using <ng:refresh> "3600“ and <ng:cache> “3600" instead, which would refresh periodically the dereferenced resource in the former case, every hour, or would cache the resource after the first dereferencing for a period of 1h in the latter case, but then would delete the cache to save space and would only dereference again if need be (before processing any query on the resource) and cache again for another hour.
+Those 2 additional predicate are not planned for now as they are not a priority.

 Identifiers

-Here are the identifiers that can be used to refer to any resource anywhere in the graph. they are unique global identifiers.
+Here are the identifiers that can be used to refer to any resource anywhere in the graph.
+They are unique global identifiers.

 Identifiersthat can be used in subject or object of any triple